stanlysamuel/gensys/README.md

 ```
 safety_fixedpoint(controller_moves, environment, guarantee, mode)
 ```
-The details for the above API are mentioned [here](https://github.com/stanlysamuel/gensys/blob/main/README.md), and is deprecated in this version.
+The details for the above API are mentioned [in a previous version of GenSys](https://github.com/stanlysamuel/gensys/blob/main/README.md), and is extended in GenSys-LTL.
 In GenSys-LTL, the above safety fixpoint now has the form:
 ```
 safety_fixedpoint_gensys(controller_moves, environment, guarantee, mode, game_type, init)
 ```